faridprogrammer/SimpleActivityLogger/README.md

 ## What is it?

-__SimpleDayLogger__ consists of two very simple batch file and a text file that is used as container for log snippets
+__SimpleActivityLogger__ consists of two very simple batch file and a text file that is used as container for log snippets

 __log.bat__: Records the log snippet